-DREAM is expected to publish disaggregated data about all activities as open data, using semantics compatible with Open Contracting Data Standard (OCDC).
+DREAM is expected to publish disaggregated data about all activities as open data using semantics compatible with Open Contracting Data Standard (OCDS).

-The system was conceptualized with RISE UA, a coalition of CSOs working towards Ukraine’s reconstruction integrity, including Open Contracting Partnership, Transparency International Ukraine, Better Regulation Delivery Office, and others.
+The system was conceptualized with RISE UA, a coalition of CSOs that includes Open Contracting Partnership, Transparency International Ukraine, Better Regulation Delivery Office, and others.

-DREAM will belong to the Ministry for Restoration and be administered by the State Agency for Recovery and infrastructure development (SARID).
-Currently, the DREAM use case is described as “restoration and/or reconstruction of real estate, construction, and infrastructure objects”, though it may change in the future.
+DREAM will be part of the Ministry for Restoration and be administered by the State Agency for Recovery ture Development (SARID).
+Currently, DREAM’s stated purpose is to support “the restoration and/or reconstruction of real estate, construction, and infrastructure objects”, though this may change.

 Simplified reconstruction project lifecycle (scheme)

-4.3.2 Planning and strategizing
+4.3.2 Planning and Strategizing

-The main purpose of strategic documents in the reconstruction process is to formulate a connection between policy goals and specific projects needed to achieve these goals.
-Strategies and plans not only provide a “To Do” list but also serve as a set of guidelines for the projects to be checked against during the fundraising stage.
-For example, projects must be included in a plan of regional recovery and development to be funded by the Liquidation of the Consequences of armed aggression fund (Liquidation Fund), though there is no such limitation for donor-funded projects.
-Donors will probably be able to fund any projects.
-The strategies and endorsements from sectoral ministries will serve as guidance to them.
+The main purpose of strategy documents in the reconstruction process is to formulate a connection between policy goals and the specific projects needed to achieve these goals.
+Strategies and plans not only provide a “To Do” list, but also serve as a set of priorities against which the projects can be checked during the fundraising stage.
+For example, projects must be included in a regional plan for recovery and development.
+The Liquidation of the Consequences of Armed Aggression Fund (Liquidation Fund).There is no such requirement for donor-funded projects, but strategy documents and endorsements from sectoral ministries will serve as guidance.

-Strategic planning will be aided by the Geoinformation system (GIS), an analytic tool, which utilizes multiple data sources to form a comprehensive picture of regional development.
+The Geoinformation system (GIS), an analytic tool that uses multiple data sources to form a comprehensive picture of regional development, will aid strategic planning.
 GIS is currently under development and is expected to launch in 2023.

-Recovery planning in Ukraine comes in different forms:
+Recovery planning in Ukraine takes different forms:

-Sесtoral strategies are usually developed by sectoral ministries to address specific issues and are approved by the CMU.
-Approved strategy execution is being tracked by CMU Secretariat.
-The track record of developing, approving, and successfully executing strategies has been mixed, and formalized strategies are often lacking for many issues.
+Sесtoral ministries usually develop sectoral strategies to address specific issues, with the CMU exercizing approval authority.
+The CMU Secretariat tracks the execution of approved strategies.
+The Ukrainian authorities’ track record of developing, approving, and successfully executing strategies has been mixed, and formalized strategies often lack for many issues.

-City-building documentation describes zoning and construction in a specific settlement.
-It includes general plans and detailed plans of territories.
-A newer type of document called a Complex recovery programme can be developed by the oblast’ administration or hromada authorities to replan the most war-affected regions and prioritize recovery actions.
-They were introduced in late 2022 and to our knowledge are yet to be developed.
+In cities, documentation describes zoning and constructionand includes both general plans and detailed plans.
+A newer type of document—called a Complex Recovery Program—can be developed by the oblast’ administration or hromada authorities to rebuild the most war-affected regions and prioritize recovery actions.
+They were introduced in late 2022, but to our knowledge have yet to be developed.

-Plans of regional recovery and development are simplified strategic documents, that are developed specifically for regions affected by the war.
-They are developed for the whole country, oblast’ and hromada levels.
-They must be based on Complex recovery programmes if such were developed.
-They were introduced in late 2022 and to our knowledge are yet to be developed.

-Strategies of regional development describe key priorities and development strategies of the regions.
-They are already in place but will need to be substituted by plans of regional recovery and development for most regions.
+Plans for regional recovery and development are simplified strategic documents developed specifically for regions affected by the war.
+They are developed for the national, oblast’ and hromada levels.
+They must be based on Complex Recovery Programs, once those are developed.
+Regional development strategies lay out key priorities.
+They are already in place, but will be be replaced by new regional recovery and development plans in most regions.

-Cross-cutting principles like “build back better” and “green recovery” are yet to be turned into guidelines/standards.
-Extensive work by sectoral ministries and NGOs is probably needed to operationalize these principles and integrate them into recovery practices.
-Adopting EU standards in construction, energy, industry, and other fields might help in the transition from ideas to practices.
+Cross-cutting principles such as “build back better” and “green recovery” have yet to be translated into guidelines/standards.
+Sectoral ministries and NGOs have the difficult task ahead of them of operationalizing these principles and integrating them into recovery practices.
+Adopting EU standards in construction, energy, industry, and other fields might help with the transition from ideas to practices.

-It is important to acknowledge that there can be gaps and challenges between declared strategies, principles, and their actual implementation.
-Therefore, comprehensive support is crucial in helping Ukraine develop data-driven solutions, implement strategies and principles, and adhere to declared standards.
+Of course, there can be gaps and challenges between declared strategies and principles and their actual implementation.
+Ukraine’s allies must therefore provide comprehensive support to help Ukraine develop data-driven solutions, implement strategies and principles, and adhere to declared standards.

-Transparency and accountability
+Transparency and Accountability